sveltejs/svelte/documentation/blog/2024-03-01-whats-new-in-svelte-march-2024.md

 - [Sugar.css](https://sugar-css.com/) is a semantic, accessible, lightweight CSS framework
 - [apple-svelte](https://github.com/Carza-104/apple-svelte) is a component library for Svelte based on Apple's Human Interface design language
 - [SvelteKit SSE](https://github.com/tncrazvan/sveltekit-sse) provides an easy way to produce and consume server sent events.
+- [Formsnap](https://github.com/huntabyte/formsnap), an accessible wrapper for sveltekit-superforms, got a major rewrite and has improved [its docs](https://formsnap.dev)

 That's it for this month!
 Feel free to let us know if we missed anything on [Reddit](https://www.reddit.com/r/sveltejs/) or [Discord](https://discord.gg/svelte).